justliam42/MSOE-notes/Classes/COM 1001/Notes.md

 rhetorical - language used to motivate thoughts actions and beliefs

 mind maps visually outline a subject plot a picture of what you see in your minds eye do not confine yourself to old timey outline 1 2 3 structures create a mind map that most matches what ideas look like to you

+evidence: evaluate your sources based on the assignment